Turkey Noodle Soup

 • Chicken stock.
 Adds instant flavor and depth to this quick soup.
 I prefer using low-sodium stock for a healthier soup.

 • Leftover turkey meat.
-Leftovers from a whole roast turkey, shredded turkey tenderloin, or even turkey cutlets.
-If you need to make a turkey from scratch, I recommend a quick recipe, like my air fryer turkey breast.
+I typically use leftovers from my baked turkey tenderloin or spatchcock turkey.
+You can also make turkey from scratch and I recommend a quick recipe, like my air fryer turkey breast.

 • Noodles.
 I prefer twisty egg noodles (they remain al dente better!), but flat, wide, thick ones- all work great!